Elliott County, Kentucky

 Elliott County is a county located in the U.S. state of Kentucky.
 Its county seat is Sandy Hook.
-The county was formed in 1869 from parts of Morgan, Lawrence, and Carter counties, and is named for John Lyle Elliott, U.S. Congressman, Confederate Justice of the Kentucky Court of Appeals.
+The county was formed in 1869 from parts of Morgan, Lawrence, and Carter counties, and is named for John Milton Elliott a judge, U.S. Congressman, and a member of the 1st Confederate States Congress from Kentucky; he was also involved in the formation of the Confederate government of Kentucky.
+Some historians, however, contend the county was named after John Milton Elliot's father, John Lyle Elliot a U.S. Congressman and Confederate Justice of the Kentucky Court of Appeals.
 In regard to alcohol sales, Elliott County is a dry county, meaning the sale of alcoholic beverages is prohibited everywhere in the county.

+It is one of the lowest-income counties in the United States, partly due to the presence of Little Sandy Correctional Complex.
+From 1872 to 2012, the county always voted Democratic in presidential elections.

 History

 Elliott County was established in 1869 from land given by Carter, Lawrence, and Morgan counties.
 A fire at the courthouse in 1957 resulted in the destruction of many county records.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 235 sqmi, of which 234 sqmi is land and 1.0 sqmi (0.4%) is water.